Henry Percy (Hotspur): Legacy

 Henry Percy, 'Hotspur', is one of Shakespeare's best-known characters.
 In Henry IV, Part 1, Percy is portrayed as the same age as his rival, Prince Hal, by whom he is slain in single combat.
 In fact, he was 23 years older than Prince Hal, the future King Henry V, who was a youth of 16 at the date of the Battle of Shrewsbury.
-The Shakespearean version of Hotspur is the central character of Abigail Thorn's 2022 play The Prince.

-The name of one of England's football clubs, Tottenham Hotspur F.C., is named after Hotspur, who lived in the region and whose descendants owned land in the neighbourhood of the club's first ground in the Tottenham Marshes.
+One of England's football clubs, Tottenham Hotspur, is named after Hotspur, who lived in the region and whose descendants owned land in the neighbourhood of the club's first ground in the Tottenham Marshes.
+He was also well known for having a highly favoured enjoyment of watching cockfighting, hence the club's badge symbol.

 A 14 ft statue of Henry Percy was unveiled in Alnwick by the Duke of Northumberland in 2010.

+The protagonist of the video game Shadows of the Damned is named Garcia Hotspur.

-Tom Glynn-Carney portrays Hotspur in The King (2019).
+Tom Glynn-Carney portrayed Hotspur in The King (2019).

+Joe Armstrong portrayed Hotspur in The Hollow Crown (2013).

+Sean Connery portrayed Hotspur with Robert Hardy as Prince Hal.
+The 1960 production was part of a BBC series An Age of Kings, a synthesis of Shakespeare's histories, with the episodes (3 & 4) featuring Hotspur first broadcast in summer 1960.

+A British Airways Boeing 737-200, registered as G-BKYH, was given the name "Hotspur" in 1994, until the airline retired the aircraft.